Gibraltar International Airport: Business development 2010–2019

-Business development 2020–current
+Business development since 2020

 In October 2020, Hélity announced a new route to Málaga beginning 30 October, with flights operating three times a week on Monday, Wednesday and Friday.
 The service ceased in November due to Covid restrictions.

 On 4 February 2021, Eastern Airways announced two new routes to Southampton and Birmingham from 24 and 28 May.
 This marked the first time that Eastern Airways were to operate scheduled flights from the airport, as well as the first ever route to Southampton and the resumption of the Birmingham service that was lost after Monarch's collapse in October 2017.
 Both routes ceased in 2022.

 June 2021 saw a new EasyJet route to Edinburgh.
 Other EasyJet routes being London Gatwick, London Luton, Manchester and Bristol.

 2023 saw EasyJet flying to London Gatwick, Manchester and Bristol.

+In July 2026, the government of Gibraltar renamed the airport "Joshua Hassan Gibraltar International Airport" in honour of Gibraltar's first-ever mayor Joshua Hassan.
+In the same month, as a result of a post-Brexit treaty between the European Union and the United Kingdom, Spain began to implement Schengen Area controls at the airport within a new facility that is partially constructed within Spanish territory.
+Minister for Tourism Christian Santos said airlines have shown interest over potential new routes between Gibraltar and Spain, France, the Netherlands and other European Union destinations, with new flights expected to begin in summer 2027, and the treaty has changed the airport's catchment area from the local population of 38,000 to 4 million people.